Skip to footer content

 using IronPdf;

-// Insert into destination at position 2 (third page location)
+// Insert the extracted page at position 2 in the destination (third page slot)

 destinationDoc.InsertPdf(pageToMove, 2);